Frequently Asked Questions

 A: All you have to do is ask at your first visit! ** If you don't ask, we don't do it automatically**

-Q: What's the deal with these Facebook Contests?
+Q: What's the deal with these Social Media Contests?
 Is there any small print I should know about?

-A: We love open and frequent communication and participation on any social platform, our largest and most updated platform is Facebook.
-Occasionally we run contests through Facebook or Twitter.
-Unless announced, winners are always selected at random (usually drawn out of a pink hat!) unless specified otherwise.
+A: We love open and frequent communication and participation on any social platform, our largest and most updated platforms are Facebook and Instagram.
+Unless announced, winners are always selected at random through the use of a randomized generator online unless specified otherwise.
 To claim a prize, you need to swing by our office, located at 415 Business Park Lane in Allentown PA.
+If that's not your usual location to frequent, we can bring it to your preferred location once we are notified.
 If you don't claim your prize within 2 months, it goes back into our pot and we try to give it away to someone else via another contest!
-Offers can't be combined with any monthly specials, but can be combined with Brilliant distinctions or Aspire Rewards!
-Winners can win once per year and have 1 year to redeem their service based prize
+Offers can't be combined with any monthly specials, but can be combined with Alle or Aspire Rewards!
+Winners can win once per year and have 1 year to redeem their service-based prize.

 A: Botox and fractional laser work well together!
 No. Having a fractional laser treatment will not cause the Botox to wear off.
 In fact, used together they can create great results and provide and a more rejuvenated look.

-A: Crepiness of the lower eyelid skin can be improved with fractionated CO2 lasers.
+A: Crepiness of the lower eyelid skin can be improved with fractionated CO2 lasers and/or PRP injections under the eyes.
 You should be evaluated to make sure you are a good candidate for the procedure.
 Good luck!

 Q: Can I Still Move my Forehead After Botox?
-I am self-conscious of the lines on my forehead and am desperately looking for a way to reduce them however I am a 29 year old actress and am cautious of using Botox.
-Is it possible to get such a treatment where the muscles are weakened but not totally paralysed so expressions are still possible?
+I am self-conscious of the lines on my forehead and am desperately looking for a way to reduce them however I am a 29-year-old actress and am cautious of using Botox.
+Is it possible to get such a treatment where the muscles are weakened but not totally paralyzed so expressions are still possible?

 A: Your pebbly chin may represent a hyperactive mentalis muscle which has nothing to do with a previous fall.
 If that is the case, a few units of Botox or any comparable neurotoxin would work just fine.
 4-8 units are all that you would need at a cost of $100-200.
 See us for a complimentary consultation and we'll see if Botox is best for you!